CatalaLang/catala-book/src/3-5-lawyers-agile.md

 of the computational contents.
 For instance, you already know that the benefit is divided between eligibility and computation of the amount, the the eligibility computation is divided between income conditions and other conditions, etc.
-From this known division plan, you can already write in your prologue Catala file initial declarations for data structures, scopes and modules of your upcoming implementation.
+From this known division plan, you can already write in your "prologue" Catala file initial declarations for data structures, scopes and modules of your upcoming implementation.
 Then, you can incrementally implement each module or scope by pulling out all the legal sources as you need them to justify the